DecisionsDev/odm-container-samples/decisioncenter/guicustomization/README-KUBERNETES.md

 Open the **Library** tab.
 Import the [LoanValidationService.zip](./projects/LoanValidationService.zip) Decision Service.

-To activate the Custom Value Editor, after login in Decision Center:
+To activate the GUI customization:
 - Go in the menu **Administration>Settings>Custom Settings**
 - Register a new setting named **decisioncenter.web.core.extensions.entrypoints** keeping blank the **default value of the setting** field.